 The Model Regulation does not prohibit the X factor from being used for the entire length of the first segment.
-Therefore, some actuaries have indicated that, for years 20 and later, they plan to use a select factor of 100%.
+Therefore, some actuaries have indicated that, for years 20 and later, they plan to use a select factor of 100% for 1980 CSO products.
+The same actuaries believe that the X factor may be applied to all the select and ultimate rates of the 2001 CSO table of the first segment of the product.